What Is an Entrepreneur?

 Not every small business owner is an entrepreneur

-Lots of people have made money hauling away junk but entrepreneur Brian Scudamore, CEO of 1-800-GOT-JUNK? turned it into an empire.
+Lots of people have made money hauling away junk, but entrepreneur Brian Scudamore, CEO of 1-800-GOT-JUNK? turned it into an empire.

-A Few Favorite Quotes from Entrepreneurs
+Quotes from Famous Entrepreneurs

-Business opportunities are like buses, there’s always another one coming. - Richard Branson
+"Business opportunities are like buses, there’s always another one coming." —Richard Branson

 “Don’t be intimidated by what you don’t know.
 That can be your greatest strength and ensure that you do things differently from everyone else." —Sara Blakely

 "If you decide that you’re going to do only the things you know are going to work, you’re going to leave a lot of opportunity on the table." —Jeff Bezos

 “I never dreamed about success.
-I worked for it.” -- Estée Lauder
+I worked for it.” —Estée Lauder

 "Going from PayPal, I thought: 'Well, what are some of the other problems that are likely to most affect the future of humanity?'
 Not from the perspective, 'What's the best way to make money?'" —Elon Musk

 “I think if you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it for too long.
 Just figure out what’s next.” —Steve Jobs